One thing you might want to know before reading: my ultimate goal? Finnish. Don't ask. Read on.

 And because many Taiwanese are such Japanophiles(?), there might actually be more articles explaining the Japanese language than there are in English (didn't check though), which is a huge advantage that I'm not going to let go.
 Anime and cartoons also exist in abundance, so listening materials is not a problem either.
 Also I'm familiar with kanji so yay? (no. the pronunciation is so different you might as well unlearn it.)

 Eavesdropping is fun, man

 Come on, don't pretend you don't enjoy eavesdropping.
 The last time I went to Japan, I was bombarded by Japanese and I could understand like 3% of it.
 It's such a waste that people already speak so clearly for you to eavesdrop, yet you understand none of what they're talking about??
-Also, it would be such a pleasure to surprise people who think you have an Asian face therefore understand none of their non-Asian languages, and therefore speak their non-Asian, non-English languages freely in front of you, wouldn't it?
+Also, it would be such a pleasure to surprise people speaking their language which they thought you don't understand but which turns out you did??

 Okay fine I'm a pervert.
 No one would do it now that I revealed my deep dark secret anyway.

 And there you have it, part two of my glorious reasons to learn a new language.
 Tell me, do you like this mini series?
 How do you decide to learn a new language?
 And on a completely unrelated note, when's school starting for you?
 Mine starts on September 10th but I still refuse to acknowledge this wretched news.

 Basically agglutinating is gluing morphemes (the grammatical unit for meanings) with a stem word to form more complex meanings.